色石(カラーストーン)の選び方

 3. stoneChoose by words

 Just like flowers, each gemstone has its own meaning.
-Choose a gemstone based on its meaning to match the person you want to become, or give it as a gift to convey feelings that you normally can't express, or choose one that matches your own style.
-Below are some of the most common gemstone meanings, so if you find any that interest you, be sure to check them out.
+Choose a gemstone based on its meaning to match the person you want to become, or give it as a gift to convey feelings you normally can't express, or choose one that matches your own style.
+The meanings of the most common gemstones are listed below, so if there's anything that interests you, be sure to check it out.

 アクアマリン